larkiny/nodekit/docs/src/content/docs/guides/20-bootstrap.md

 ---
-title: Installing and bootstrapping the Algorand node
+title: Installing the Algorand node
 description: Installing and bootstrapping the Algorand node
 ---